 (It’s worth noting that on my previous tour, I had none of these problems.
 I used the exact same saddle, so it could be because I switched brands of bike shorts as a cost-cutting measure or it could paradoxically be that I started using chammy cream, but I’m guessing it’s mostly because I spent about twice as long biking every day, plus the tour itself was about twice the duration, plus I wasn’t showering every other day this time.)

 As a gently-raised Oregonian, I was also completely unprepared for the miserable cocktail of heat and humidity that suffocates the entire eastern half of the continent in the summer.
 I found out what heat rash is.
 I also found out about chiggers and no-see-ums and deer flies and how airborne bugs fly faster than I can ride.
 I’m just grateful for my continued ignorance about black flies.

 But the most consistent annoyance was gnats hitting my sunscreen-coated face, sticking to it, and slowly dying on it, often palpably twitching in the process.
 I would accumulate dozens of corpses and maintained a supply of napkins to wipe them off whenever I parked, to spare people the trauma of seeing me looking like human flypaper.
-It’s possible this was mostly due to using zinc oxide sunscreen, which I think is stickier, but next time I will ditch the sunscreen and cover up with fabric instead.
+It’s possible this was due to using zinc oxide sunscreen, which may be stickier, but next time I will ditch the sunscreen and cover up with fabric instead.
 Hopefully this will save some lives and make me slightly less crazy trying not to scratch.